Change Your Image

-With a story of this nature the result could have become a parade of clichés and caricatures, but thanks to the expertise of Mills and his personal experience with the subject it does not happen, and making use of a highly original narrative endows his characters with humanity and puts them in situations that make them vulnerable to others, to themselves and to the future that awaits for them, without reaching levels of shameless emotional manipulation.
+With a story of this nature the result could have become a parade of clichés and caricatures, but thanks to Mills' expertise and his personal experience with the subject, it does not happen, and making use of a highly original narrative endows his characters with humanity and puts them in situations that make them vulnerable to others, to themselves and to the future that awaits for them, without reaching levels of shameless emotional manipulation.

 Beginners is a peculiar but charming love letter to Mike Mills' family in which the message is: in matters of love we always are beginners regardless of how young or old we are.
 And it is never too late to love.

 The Artist... or go back to the basics